by Carolyn Thomas ♥ @HeartSisters

 - acute aortic dissection

 - hypertrophic obstructive cardiomyopathy

 - prevention of migraines.

-Beta blockers also have been found to prevent further heart attacks and death after a heart attack.
+Beta blockers also have been found to prevent further heart attacks and death after a heart attack, particularly in the first year post-diagnosis.
+(Some controversy exists over how long to recommend beta blockers for heart patients).
 Other uses include the treatment of hyperthyroidism, akathisia (restlessness or inability to sit still), and anxiety.
 Some beta blockers are also used for reducing pressure in the eye caused by glaucoma.